2010, Queens, New York

 My laptop’s screen shone into the dark room.

 I filled my eyes with aether but saw an empty room.
 The water lingering on my skin turned a notch colder, covering me in goosebumps.
 The laptop must have started later from me pressing the power button.
-I’ve become paranoid.

 I grabbed the power bank’s cable and pulled it out.
 The screen turned off, sinking the room into darkness.

 A woman caught me into a hug from behind, trapping my arms next to my body.
+I leapt in my skin.
 Heat filled my every inch.
 I tried to struggle.
 My muscles didn’t listen.
 Despite the surge of panic overwhelming my senses, my body relaxed, and the colts fell from my hands.
 The feeling of heat was apparently her aether filling my body, through which she was now subduing me.
 I tried to put up a fight, to raise my defenses, but to no avail.
 Next to her, I was like a little bunny facing a tiger.

 The woman’s soft lips brushed against my neck as she placed me down into the chair.
 She was blazing hot as if she just walked out of a sauna.
-Her straight, midnight black hair fell over me and her silky dress pressed against my skin.
+Her straight, midnight black hair fell over me, and her silky dress pressed against my skin.
 She drove her lips up toward my ear and whispered, “I need to ask you a few questions.”
 Her voice was a soothing requiem.
 She smelled of roses, like a blossoming garden after the rain.
 But her arms held me like a statue of steel, and her touch burned as if she was made of lava.

 Lightning crossed the sky and illuminated the room for a second.
 From the corner of my eye, I could see her holding me.
 But in the reflection of my laptop’s dead screen, I saw only myself.